golemhq/golem/docs/source/settings.md

 Take a screenshot on error by default.
 Default is True.

+- *screenshot_on_end*

+Take a screenshot after 'test' function ends.
+Default is False.

 - *screenshot_on_step*

 Take a screenshot on every step.
 Default is False.